-The next employee share schemes for SMEs conference organised by the Esop Centre and the Institute of Directors will be held in London on Tuesday September 12 2017.
+The next employee share schemes for SMEs conference, jointly organised by the Employee Share Ownership Centre and the Institute of Directors, will be held at the offices of Travers Smith in London on Thursday September 14 2017.

 This full day conference will help you decide whether to introduce an employee share scheme or deepen existing employee share ownership in your company.